ioanniskousis/private-events/README.md

   - New users must sign up and give a name, else only can access events' index
   - Using just their name they can log in
   - A logged in user can create events and invite other users to attend those events
-  - Invitations or removals can be applyed from the event's show page by clicking
+  - Invitations or removals can be applied from the event's show page by clicking
     - 'Invite' in the 'Select Attendees' list, or
-    - remove invitation by clicking 'Remove' at the 'Attendees' list.
+    - remove invitation by clicking 'Remove' at the 'Attendees' list
   - An event requires a description, a location and an event date
-  - They also can register to attend other's users' events
+  - Users also can register to attend other's users' events
   - Users can edit or delete their own created events and their own account

 <hr/>